Suffolk University

-Suffolk University is a private research university in Boston, Massachusetts, United States.
+Suffolk University is a private university in Boston, Massachusetts, United States.
 With 7,560 students on all campuses, it is the tenth-largest university in metropolitan Boston.
 It was founded as a law school in 1906 and named after its location in Suffolk County, Massachusetts.
 The university is also host to its namesake public opinion poll, the Suffolk University Political Research Center.

 The university, located at the downtown edge of the historic Beacon Hill neighborhood, comprises the Suffolk College of Arts and Sciences, Sawyer Business School, and Suffolk University Law School.
 The university's sports teams, the Suffolk Rams, compete in 19 varsity sports in NCAA Division III as members of the Commonwealth Coast Conference.